sjmcmahon/MEDRAS/readme.md

 - DNA content: in MBP, for the full genetic content of the cell (e.g. 6100 MBP for human diploid cells).
 - Chromosome number (total);
 - Repair defect: stored as a bit mask, 0 for normal cells, 1 for Non-homologous end joining-defective, 2 for homologous recombination-defective, and 3 for double-defect cells;
-- G1Arrest status: Whether the G1 arrest checkpoint is fully active (1) or defective (0).
+- G1Arrest status: Activity of the G1 arrest checkpoint.
+This can be any value between fully active (1) or fully defective (0).
 This defective checkpoint is heavily associated with p53 activity, with many p53 mutant cells losing this checkpoint;
 - Phase: The cell cycle phase of the cell, defined as an integer from 0-3 (from G1 to M, respectively). -1 can be used to simulate an asynchronous population for survival endpoints;
 - Gene size: in MBP, this defines the size of a gene of interest for simulating mutation rates, if desired.